 Several years ago, the boom in trivia games inspired my sister and me to create just such a Christmas gift for our parents.
 Our game, which we called It’s All Relative, combined our family’s history with contemporary events.
 At first, it included just a few dozen questions and answers.
 Today, this living family legacy contains more than 1,000 historical (and, in some cases, hysterical) questions.
 Each Christmas our parents, spouses and children add new questions and answers to this keepsake; then three generations play the game, sharing memories and laughter.

 You can create the same kind of gift and tradition for your family.
-Here’s how, step-by-step:
+Here’s how, step-by-step.

-STEP 1 Start with what you know.
 Getting started is as simple as taking pen and paper in hand and brainstorming what you know about yourself and your place in your family’s history.
 This is your first draft, so don’t worry about wording or legibility; just get your thoughts down.
 Think simple and obvious: When and where were you born?
 How did your parents meet?
 What was your first job?